Alexandra Shimo

 You could argue, like those who commented on YouTube, that the bank has missed Shelley’s point.
 The poem “Ozymandias” pours scorn on our desire for vainglory, claiming that immortality is a fruitless dream.
 What’s here today is usually gone by tomorrow, especially if your financial advisor is anything like mine.

-And yet, even after the financial crash, USB and Ozymandias live on.
+And yet, even after the financial crash of 2008, USB and Ozymandias would live on.
 The bank and its advertisements are still here, and I write about them because they are good enough to deserve commentary.
 Shelley’s poem lives on too; and it’s read brilliantly by Ben Kingsley.
 Even Ozymandias is with us, albeit as a character in The Watchmen — a Spandex-wearing, effete actor with a messed up sense of morality.
 That’s worthy of greatness, isn’t it?

 - Alexandra Shimo